mattiadri/region_growing_on_medical_imaging/README.md

 This challenge aimed to compare interactive and (semi)-automatic segmentation algorithms applied to MRI scans of the prostate.
 The training set used to estimate the threshold for the Region Growing algorithm can be accessed through the above link.

-### Seed Selection

-The seed was selected based on the labeled area in the dataset.
-Since the data included both the image and the segmentation of the prostate, the center of mass of the labeled area was chosen as the seed for the training data.
-For the test data, even though segmentation might be available, the seed is assumed to be the center of the image to avoid influencing the algorithm.

 ### Threshold Estimation

 The threshold value used in the Region Growing algorithm was derived from the **training dataset** (50 images) and subsequently validated on a **test set** (30 images).
 For simplicity and to reduce the size of the problem, a fixed slice in the middle of the scan was chosen.
 The estimation process ensures that the algorithm performs robustly across different prostate MRI scans.